 Picture an elegant, streamlined, massively powerful technological solution that nobody wants.
 There’s no need to imagine it.
 They are everywhere, all around.
 The business world is littered with the wreckage of technologies that ignored the very first rule of excellence in design: user experience rules.

-The principles of design thinking start from a “human-centric point of view” which sets the foundation for all other decisions.
+This “human-centric” point of view is the basis from which the principles of design thinking start.
 No technology or solution is inherently valuable.
 It can only be valuable if it makes life better for some set of end-users.

 Empathy and Design Thinking